gtolomei/big-data-computing/README.md

 This repository contains class material along with any useful information for the 2024-2025 academic year.

 The Big Data Computing course is divided into **two distinct modules**, each one carrying 3 CFUs (credits).<br/>
-[Prof. Daniele De Sensi](https://corsidilaurea.uniroma1.it/it/users/danieledesensiuniroma1it) will lead the first module, while the second module (i.e., _this_ module) will be under my instruction.<br/>
+[Prof. Daniele De Sensi](https://corsidilaurea.uniroma1.it/it/users/danieledesensiuniroma1it) will lead the first module, while the second module will be taught by [Prof. Gabriele Tolomei](https://corsidilaurea.uniroma1.it/it/users/gabrieletolomeiuniroma1it).<br/>
 Importantly, these modules will **not** run concurrently; once the first module concludes, the second will begin.

 ### Class Schedule